NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 }
 ```

-Remember to append "/share/my-file" to the derivation path when using it elsewhere:
+Remember to append "/share/my-file" to the resulting store path when using it elsewhere:

 ```nix
 writeShellScript "evaluate-my-file.sh" ''
   cat ${my-file}/share/my-file
 '';
 ```
 ::::

 ### `writeTextFile` {#trivial-builder-writeTextFile}

-Writes a text file to the store
+Write a text file to the Nix store.

 `writeTextFile` takes an attribute set with the following possible attributes:

-`name`
+`name` (String)

 : Corresponds to the name used in the Nix store path identifier.

-`text`
+`text` (String)

 : The contents of the file.

-`executable` _optional_
+`executable` (Bool, _optional_)

 : Make this file have the executable bit set.

-Defaults to `false`
+  Default: `false`

-`destination` _optional_
+`destination` (String, _optional_)

-: Supplies a subpath under the derivation's Nix store ouput path into which to create the file.
-It may contain directory path elements, these are created automatically when the derivation is realized.
-Defaults to `""`, which indicates that the store path itself will be a file containing the text contents.
+: A subpath under the derivation's output path into which to put the file.
+  Subdirectories are created automatically when the derivation is realised.

+  By default, the store path itself will be a file containing the text contents.

+  Default: `""`

-`checkPhase` _optional_
+`checkPhase` (String, _optional_)

-: Commands to run after generating the file, e.g. lints.
-It defaults to `""` (no checking).
+: Commands to run after generating the file.

+  Default: `""`

-`meta` _optional_
+`meta` (Attribute set, _optional_)

 : Additional metadata for the derivation.

-It defaults to `{}`.
+  Default: `{}`

-`allowSubstitutes` _optional_
+`allowSubstitutes` (Bool, _optional_)

 : Whether to allow substituting from a binary cache.
+  Passed through to [`allowSubsitutes`](https://nixos.org/manual/nix/stable/language/advanced-attributes#adv-attr-allowSubstitutes) of the underlying call to `builtins.derivation`.

-It defaults to `false`, as the operation is assumed to be faster performed locally.
-You may want to set this to true if the `checkPhase` step is expensive.
+  It defaults to `false`, as running the derivation's simple `builder` executable locally is assumed to be faster than network operations.
+  Set it to true if the `checkPhase` step is expensive.

+  Default: `false`

-`preferLocalBuild` _optional_
+`preferLocalBuild` (Bool, _optional_)

-: Whether to prefer building locally, even if faster remote builders are available.
+: Whether to prefer building locally, even if faster [remote build machines](https://nixos.org/manual/nix/stable/command-ref/conf-file#conf-substituters) are available.

+  Passed through to [`preferLocalBuild`](https://nixos.org/manual/nix/stable/language/advanced-attributes#adv-attr-preferLocalBuild) of the underlying call to `builtins.derivation`.

   It defaults to `true` for the same reason `allowSubstitutes` defaults to `false`.

+  Default: `true`

 The resulting store path will include some variation of the name, and it will be a file unless `destination` is used, in which case it will be a directory.

 ::: {.example #ex-writeTextFile}
 # Usage 1 of `writeTextFile`

-Writes my-file to `/nix/store/<store path>/some/subpath/my-cool-script`, making it executable.
-It also runs a check on the resulting file in a `checkPhase`, and supplies values for the less-used options.
+Write `my-file` to `/nix/store/<store path>/some/subpath/my-cool-script`, making it executable.
+Also run a check on the resulting file in a `checkPhase`, and supply values for the less-used options.

 ```nix
 writeTextFile {